krateoplatformops/oasgen-provider/README.md

 ## Requirements

 - Kubernetes cluster (v1.20+ recommended).
 - OpenAPI Specification 3.0/3.1 documents for the APIs you want to manage.
+Please refer to the [Usage Guide section](docs/USAGE_GUIDE.md#what-to-do-when-the-openapi-specification-oas-is-missingincomplete-or-not-at-version-30) for more details on the OAS document management.
 - Network access to API endpoints from the cluster.

 ## How to Install